mallipudivinay/laravel/README.md

-# laravel
+kanexy new project
-this is laravel project
+ this is my first new project